111fred/disease-spread-ML/README.md

 # DengAI: Predicting Dengue Fever Spread

-This data project is about predicting disease spread using environmental data as well as historic numbers for reported cases.
+This data project is about predicting disease spread using environmental data as well as historic numbers for reported cases in San Juan, Puerto Rico and Iquitos, Peru.

 *Background:*